 From the outset of the HPD Open Standard initiative in 2012, it has been our goal to encourage manufacturers to provide product decision-makers with information about the contents and associated health information of their products.
-We have now reached an unprecedented level of information availability, with over 3,500 HPDs published by manufacturers in the HPD Public Repository and 100 or more HPDs being published monthly.
-Of this total, over 1,000 have been published with the version 2.1 standard since August 2017.
+We have now reached an unprecedented level of information availability, with almost 5,000 HPDs published by manufacturers in the HPD Public Repository and 100 or more new HPDs being published monthly.
 And, more than 2,000 HPDs are in the creation stage, yet to be published.
 This represents a dramatic increase in the scale and velocity of participation by manufacturers.
-480 manufacturing companies are now registered in the HPD Builder – representing a 35% increase in the past year!
+More than 650 manufacturing companies are now registered in the HPD Builder!

 Now is the time for architecture and design professionals to explore the many products for which HPDs are available.
 Searching for and obtaining a published HPD (“published” meaning that the manufacturer has made the HPD “public”) is easy!
 You can access published HPDs directly via the HPD Public Repository.
 They are also available through product libraries and directories you use in your everyday practice, such as Ecomedes, mindful Materials, Origin and Sustainable Minds.
 Published HPDs provide one of the most accessible means to achieve the LEED v4 Material Ingredients credit Option 1, which focuses on disclosure of product contents.
 HPDC, working with USGBC, has created a guide for using HPDs to achieve this LEED credit.

 If you or your colleagues are just starting out with practicing transparency or are looking to refresh your understanding, HPDC’s “The Empowered Design Professional” CEU course is a great place to start!
 The course is free and provides CEU credits for AIA, GBCI, and IDCEC programs.

 Step 1: Set a Transparency Practice Goal